Advanced Learner Loans for 19 yrs +

 How is the loan paid?

-Student Finance England will pay your agreed loan direct to your Training Provider once your confirmed you have registered onto the course.
+Student Finance England will pay the agreed loan direct to your Training Provider, once registration onto the course is confirmed.

 How many loans am I able to take?